NotoriousENG/BADAS_Scripts/README.md

 ## Simple (Good for individual scripts)
-Click on the script you would like, right click on the raw button, press Save As
+Click on the script you would like, right click on the raw button, press Save As (You can also download everything as a Zip File)

 ## Git (Good for fast updates on all scripts)
 1) Install Git: https://git-scm.com/downloads